-15. Notices
+Notices

-Any notice to be given to any member, Director, or Auditor shall be served either personally or by sending it through the post in a prepaid envelope addressed to such member, Director, or Auditor at his/her address as the same appears in the books of the Corporation or, if no address be given therein, then to the last address of such member, Director, or Auditor known to the Secretary of the Corporation.
+Any notice to be given to any member, Director, or Auditor shall be served either personally or by sending it through the post in a prepaid envelope addressed to such member, Director, or Auditor at their address as the same appears in the books of the Corporation or, if no address be given therein, then to the last address of such member, Director, or Auditor known to the Corporate Secretary of the Corporation.

-16. Amendments to Bylaws
+Amendments to Corporate Bylaws

-The Bylaws of the Corporation may be repealed or amended by Bylaw enacted by a majority of the Directors at a meeting of the Board of Directors and sanctioned by an affirmative vote by at least two-thirds of the Full Members at a meeting duly called for the purpose of considering the said Bylaw.
+The Bylaws of the Corporation may be repealed or amended Bylaw enacted by a majority of the Directors at a meeting of the Board of Directors and sanctioned by an affirmative vote by at least two-thirds of the Full Members at a meeting called for the purpose of considering said Corporate Bylaw.

-17. Interpretation
+Interpretation

-In these Bylaws and in all other Bylaws of the Corporation hereafter passed unless the context otherwise requires, words importing the singular number or the masculine gender shall include the plural number and the feminine gender, as the case may be, and vice versa, and references to persons shall include firms and corporations.
 Whenever reference is made in any Bylaw or in any resolution of the Corporation to any statute or section thereof, such references shall be deemed to extend and apply to any amendment or re-enactment of such statute or section thereof, as the case may be.

-Passed by the Board of Directors and sealed with the Corporate Seal this 19th day of April, A.D.
-1999.

-__________________________________ _______________________________________

-President Secretary

-Fayez Quereshy Pauline Taggart